PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 ### General Parameters

-These parameters affect the general behaviour of the rover.
-This will influence both auto and manual modes.
+These parameters affect the general behaviour of the rover. his will influence both auto and manual modes.

 | Parameter                                                                                       | Description                                | Unit |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------------ | ---- |